NikolasMoatsos/Dissecting-Spotify-Valence-ML-Analysis/README.md

 1. Explore which features (track or audio) influence the *valence*, with the use of inferential statistics.
 2. Predict the *valence*, with the use of both non-connectivist machine learning methods and neural network methods.

-Inferential statistic methods used:
+Inferential Statistic methods used:
 * Linear Regression.

-Non-connectivist ML methods used:
+Non-Connectivist ML methods used:
 * SGD Regressor.
 * KNeighbors Regressor.
 * Random Forest Regressor.